List of TNA World Champions

 Despite the championship being primarily contested for by male wrestlers, it was once won by a woman, Tessa Blanchard.
 Being a professional wrestling championship, the title is won via a scripted ending to a match or awarded to a wrestler because of a storyline.
 Reigns that began on Impact Wrestling usually air on tape delay and as such are listed with the day the tapings occurred, rather than the air date.
 Angle holds the record for most reigns, with six.
 At 335 days, Josh Alexander's second reign is the longest in the title's history.
 Alexander's first reign holds the record for shortest reign in the title's history at only a few minutes.
-Overall, there have been 64 reigns shared among 39 wrestlers, with seven vacancies.
+Overall, there have been 66 reigns shared among 39 wrestlers, with seven vacancies.

+The current champion is Nic Nemeth, who is in his second reign.
+He won the title by defeating Mike Santana in his Call Your Shot title opportunity at Slammiversary on June 28, 2026, in Boston, Massachusetts.